microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

 ## Workshop Scenario

-You are a solutions architect tasked with modernizing the customer service experience for Zava Retail Store, a beloved regional retailer serving suburban communities.
+You are a solutions architect tasked with modernizing the customer service experience for Zava Retail Store, a regional retailer serving suburban communities.
-Currently, customers call or email to check inventory, place orders, and track shipments—creating bottlenecks for both customers and staff.
+Currently, customers call or email to check inventory, place orders, and track shipments which creates bottlenecks for both customers and staff.
 Your mission is to build an intelligent Inventory Assistant that can:

 - Answer product availability questions instantly
 - Guide customers through the ordering process